Project 240

 200,000 miles!

-March 17, 2004 (202,383 mi)
+March 17, 2004 (202,383 miles)

 Short Throw Shifter and Sub Frame Bushings

 It's been a long time since I've done anything to the 240.
 Finally, I got a chance to install the 300zx sub frame bushings and B&M's short throw shifter.
 The sub frame bushing install was rather difficult.
 The bushings were designed for the 300zx and are not exactly the same as those found on the 240.
 After a little welding and torching, I installed the bushings.
 I still need to cut about half an inch out of each bushing.
-The improvement in the stiffness of the rear of my 240 was immediately obvious, even with 204K mile shocks.
+The improvement in the stiffness of the rear of my 240 was immediately obvious, even with 204k mile shocks.
 A worthy investment...especially if you can find bushings designed for the 240.

 The B&M shifter wasn't too difficult to install.
 The difficulty was accessing the two front bolts.
 Read the shifter install write-up for suggestions to make that easier.
-I can't even begin to explain the difference in the new shifter.
+I can't even begin to explain the difference in the shifter.
 The old equipment was very, very sloppy and an all around pain to manipulate.
 The new shifter results in a substantially shorter throw as well as eliminates any slop the old shifter exhibited.
 The only draw back is that the shifter will buzz when you rev past 5000 rpms.
-The improvement in shift feel is worth the buzzing.
+The improvement in shift is worth the buzzing.

-May 30, 2004 (205,000 mi)
+May 30, 2004 (205,000 miles)

-Tires, shocks, and a header
+Tires, Shocks, and a header

 A fresh set of tires and a new set of KYB GR2 shocks set me in the right direction for general duty this summer.
 With the big civic build-up, I just needed some hardware to get the 240 rolling reliably.

 Just for fun, I picked up a header.
 It's a cheap OBX header, but for $200, I didn't think I could go wrong.
-Given the fact that I had a few exhaust leaks in the manifold I was happy to replace it with a header and fresh gaskets.
+Given the fact that I had a few exhaust leaks in the manifold, I was happy to replace it with a header and fresh gaskets.

-Header install here
+Header install here:

 240sx-header_14.JPG

-June 10, 2004 (206,070 mi)
+June 10, 2004 (206,070 miles)

 Engine Mounts